Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

 Since Lightning automatically takes care of iterating over the DataLoader, this is generally unnecessary unless you need to access metadata.

 Evaluation dataloaders are iterated over sequentially.
-If you want to iterate over them in parallel, PyTorch Lightning provides a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which supports collection of dataloaders such as list, tuple, or dictionary.
+If you want to iterate over them in parallel, PyTorch Lightning provides a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which supports collections of dataloaders such as list, tuple, or dictionary.
 The dataloaders can be accessed using in the same way as the provided structure.:

 If you provided a list of dataloaders: